Click here for COVID-19 (coronavirus) advice for people living with psoriasis and psoriatic arthritis.

 At no higher risk but should still follow social distancing measures:

 You are not in either of the 'clinically extremely vulnerable' or the 'clinically vulnerable' categories, but you must continue to follow the latest NHS advice, including social distancing measures, as per the rest of the UK population, if you are taking any of the following medications, either alone or in combination:

 - Topical skin treatments (creams, gels etc.)

-If you have psoriatic arthritis, you may also find this risk stratification guide from the British Society for Rheumatology useful if you are taking an immunosuppressant medication and you are unsure whether or not you fall into the 'extremely vulnerable' category requiring 'shielding'.
+If you have psoriatic arthritis, you may also find this risk stratification guide from the British Society for Rheumatology useful if you are taking an immunosuppressant medication and you are unsure whether or not you fall into the 'clinically extremely vulnerable' category.

-Finally, full guidance on shielding to protect 'extremely vulnerable' people can be found here:
+Finally, full guidance on shielding and protecting people who are 'clinically extremely vulnerable' from COVID-19 can be found here: